 Being a “Numbered Man” does not give the individual additional authority or preference over the affairs of any other person, their businesses or any part of the operations of the DCCS.
 It does not designate any Priesthood or religious position, but is a designation within the Cooperative.
 Historically, men of different religions have been considered "Numbered Men" within the Co-op.

-Members at times use "The Order" as a term of endearment to refer to a belief in the Cooperative idea of United Order.
+Members at times use "The Order" as a term of endearment to refer to a belief in the Cooperative idea of a United Order.

 Starting in the late 1990s, many media outlets began using these as derogatory terms to attribute the negative acts of a select few individuals and unfairly project them onto the entire DCCS population.
 The majority of our members are well integrated into society, highly educated and well-rounded individuals.
 To describe these high functioning individuals as a ‘clan’ or a ‘cult’ is inaccurate and derogatory.
 Use of these terms shows bias against our community and serves to further isolate an already marginalized population.